ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Client Connection ID is a connection ID chosen by the Client that the Proxy uses when sending forwarded mode packets.
 The Proxy replaces the Client Connection ID with the Virtual Client Connection ID prior to forwarding the packet to the Client.
-Clients take advantage of this to avoid linkability when migrating the client to proxy network path.
+Clients take advantage of this to avoid linkability when migrating a client to proxy network path.
 Without the Virtual Client Connection ID, QUIC packets destined for the client would have the same connection ID.